Codename MAT

-Codename MAT is a space combat simulator published in 1984 by Micromega for the ZX Spectrum and Amstrad CPC.
-It was written by Derek Brewster.
-The game is similar to Atari, Inc.'s Star Raiders.
-Both games include the ability to switch between front and aft-facing views and have strategic chart and scan modes.
+Codename MAT is a space combat simulator published in 1984 by Micromega for the ZX Spectrum and Amstrad CPC written by Derek Brewster.
+The game is similar to Atari, Inc.'s Star Raiders from 1979.
+Both games allow switching between front and aft-facing views and have strategic chart and scan modes.
 While Star Raiders has the player fighting Zylons, in Codename MAT the enemies are Myons.

+A sequel, Codename MAT II, also by Brewster, was published in 1985.

 Plot

 The Solar System is under threat from Myon invaders.
 MAT ("Mission: Alien Termination") is a teenager implanted with all the combined tactical skills of the planetary leaders.
 MAT pilots a prototype spacecraft, the USS Centurion, in an attempt to defend the system from the alien's all-out attack.

 Gameplay

 The game's action takes place in a realtime 3D representation of MAT's view from the ship.
 The player has access to forward and rear views, which switch automatically if the tracking computer is active.
 Threats come in the form of Myon Fighters which engage the player immediately, Cruisers which only engage at short range, and Starbases which also attack immediately but withdraw when their shields are damaged.

 The player's ship can suffer damage.
 If the Centurion's energy is reduced to zero, it is destroyed and the game ends.
-The ships instruments, engines and weapons can also be damaged; these can be repaired if the ship docks at a planet.
+The ship's instruments, engines and weapons can also be damaged; these can be repaired if the ship docks at a planet.

 The strategy element of the game arises through use of the "solar chart" and "sector scan" modes.
 The Myon progress independently through the Solar System, starting with Pluto and working their way inwards.
-The sector scan shows a planetary system, displaying the planet, moons, Myon units, defensive units and warpgates.
-The player may travel between sectors in a planetary system using warpgates and between planetary systems using stargates, in order to contain the Myon's movement through the system.
+The sector scan shows a planetary system, displaying the planet, moons, Myon units, defensive units and stargates.
+The player may travel between sectors in a planetary system using stargates and between planetary systems using stargates, in order to contain the Myon's movement through the system.
 In "Pilot" mode, the Planetary Defence Fleet are autonomous and controlled by the computer, whereas in "Commander" setting, the player controls the fleet and can direct them to specific locations.